Cobbleopolis/RandomHaus/README.md

 - Clean up /jobs/* endpoints
 - ~~Add database evolutions~~
 - ~~The same video can be used across multiple series~~
-- The same video can be used across multiple channels
+- ~~The same video can be used across multiple channels~~
-- Add the ability for videos collect videos outside of playlists
+- ~~Add the ability for videos collect videos outside of playlists~~
+- Save multiple playlists per channel

 ## Contribute